The Kung Fu Panda Druid/Monk Multiclass

 Essentially, the only thing you can’t do is make an extra multiattack while you are in a form that has it.
 You’d have to choose an extra specific attack that the form has.
 Still, depending on the beast this could mean a second potential crowd control ability.

 For example, if you’re in a form that has a multiattack, bite, and claw attacks you can take the standard multiattack or two bites or two claws.

 Stunning Strike – Level 5

 I’d be lying to you if I said this wasn’t the primary reason I went this far into monk.
 Stunning Strike is phenomenal.

 First of all, it works off of any melee weapon attack so your Wild Shape forms can still use it.
 You can use it multiple times per turn if needed as well as long as you have ki points to do so.

 You can take an enemy out of the battle for an entire round while giving yourself and your allies advantage to hit them while they are stunned.

 Monastic Traditions – Way of the Open Hand

-Unfortunately we’re only dipping into monk long enough to gain the initial features for Way of the Open Hand.
-Still though it absolutely fits the theme we’re going for as it improves upon our Kung Fu abilities.
+Unfortunately, we’re only dipping into monk long enough to gain the initial features for Way of the Open Hand.
+Still, though it fits the theme we’re going for as it improves upon our Kung Fu abilities.